Getting Things Done: The Art of Stress Free Productivity

 The Professional Development Center is pleased to continue its popular Productivity Book Club.
-This academic year we will be reading Getting Things Done: the Art of Stress Free Productivity by David Allen.
-Facilitated by the PDC's Christopher Taverna, the book club will meet once a month for nine sessions (lunch provided) to read, discuss, and learn from the techniques presented in the book.
+This semester we will be reading Getting Things Done: the Art of Stress Free Productivity by David Allen.
+Facilitated by the PDC's Christopher Taverna, the book club will meet five times over the course of the semester to discuss and learn from the techniques presented in the book.

 All materials will be provided for the participants.